 Metal-Rules.com: Let’s start with that point of view.

 Glen Sobel: It’s a demanding show, physically.
-From what I know it makes total sense that every drummer just about, has always not loved the fact that they don’t get a break during the show.
-Alice doesn’t speak to the crowd during the show, he doesn’t break character.
-So, as a drummer I’m having to start the next song right away, no break.
-There is a couple of stuff, intros with certain props where I get 30 seconds a couple of times.
+From what I know, it makes total sense that every drummer just about has always not loved the fact that they don’t get a break during the show.
+Alice doesn’t speak to the crowd during the show; he doesn’t break character.
+So, as a drummer, I have to start the next song right away, with no break.
+There is a couple of stuff intros with certain props where I get 30 seconds a couple of times.
 But since he doesn’t speak to the crowd and say, “Hey!
 How is everybody doing tonight?”
 Or, he’s not saying, “This is a song from my new record.”
 You’ll never hear that.
-So, it’s constant 95 minute garage of just rock without a break.
-Drum solo, that’s when Alice has a break and he’s doing a costume change, everyone else gets a break but not me.
+So, it’s a constant 95-minute garage of just rock without a break.
+Drum solo, that’s when Alice has a break, and he’s doing a costume change; everyone else gets a break but not me.
 The guy is working the hardest.
 Don’t tell him I said that.
 “Laughs”

 Metal-Rules.com: But overall, why are there are so many changes in the line-up?

 Glen Sobel: Just that happens with any band, I think.
 Especially when there is one main…

 Metal-Rules.com: The main star… right, and basically Alice is a solo artist.

 Glen Sobel: Yeah.
 And they have their backup bands; you can look at just about any solo artist, whether it’s Sting or whoever, and they’ve had their share of people, but everyone serves a certain time.
 You don’t ever hear a very big lasting a few weeks unless they get fired, really.
 But usually, when you get a call for a gig like that, you have a reputation that built up, and you’re reliable, the playing, of course, you’ve got to be able to play.
 But it’s all the other stuff, just being someone that you can get along with, you know, people who can live with you on tour.